brad-skopyk/brad-skopyk/sjt.md

 The

-Not everything had been (just forty-four years prior), a replacement (in some respects)  which had been largely lost or driven   spiritual the monastery and church buildings, along with the  and, importantly, the atrio, open chapel, complex waterworks  of
+Not everything had been (just forty-four years prior), a replacement (in some respects)  which had been largely lost or driven   spiritual the monastery and church buildings, along with the  and, importantly, the atrium, open chapel, complex waterworks  of

 ,  is located about fifty kilometers northwest of Mexico City.
 It was also built in at the southern edge of a large, shallow wetland, marked by hundreds of natural springs.